tidepool-org/uploader/lib/drivers/docs/oneTouchVerioIQ.md

 - `[ ]` ketone out-of-range value thresholds

 ## Notes
-- Units of sbmg values are available in data protocol, but always reported in mg/dL
+- Units of smbg values are available in data protocol, but always reported in mg/dL

 ### No Tidepool Data Model Yet